psychemedia/storytelling-notes/blacksmith-tales.md

 The six fellows began to lay on the budget with all the nerves of their heart; and, every time the sledge-hammer came down on him, the Devil gave a yell.
 And the louder he yelled the louder they hammered.

-The whole town was alarmed by the Devil’s screeching ; and, at length and at last, when there was nothing else for it, up the Devil flies, budget and all, and carried away the roof with him in a flame of fire and disappeared.
+The whole town was alarmed by the Devil’s screeching; and, at length and at last, when there was nothing else for it, up the Devil flies, budget and all, and carried away the roof with him in a flame of fire and disappeared.

 It was not long till the Tinker’s wife had a young son, and she told him to go out and look for a sponsor for it.